DavinCNorgard/412-Habit-Knowledge-Base/412 project notes/Physical Exercise/Exercise Apps/Research.md

 **Exercise Habits**

-The Strava app contains many features that have been well-researched in [[HCI]] to retain exercise habits including [[goal setting]], [[Social Network]] and [[challenges]] that have been well researched.
 There is a large amount of research done on how social networks can influence exercise habits and healthy behaviours.
 Social networks can provide social support through information support, self-esteem support and instrumental support.
 Informational support is the act of guiding and giving advice, while self-esteem support is the act of boosting one's confidence, and instrumental support is the act of providing technical advice and coaching.
 Social comparisons are also a powerful phenomenon for exercise habit retention.

+The Strava app contains many features that have been well-researched in [[HCI]] to retain exercise habits including [[Goal Setting]], [[Social Network]] and [[Challenges]] that have been well researched.
 The “Kudos” or the like button in Strava has been argued to make physical exercise into a social event.
 Research in the fields of social support and gamification shows that social tools like “Kudos” can increase exercise habits.

 ![[Influence on running performance.png]]